 And if you’re flying to Los Angeles, Dallas, Johannesburg, New York, Singapore, London, Hong Kong, Narita, Bangkok, Jakarta, Shanghai or Manila, get comfortable with Qantas turndown sleep service.
 You’ll be provided a new mattress and duvet, so soft and cozy you’ll sleep like a baby.
 You’ll wake up fully refreshed and ready to conquer the day as soon as you land.

 If you’ve ever flown Qantas, you may have noticed different meals all the time, frequently rotated to give you a taste of Australia’s best.
 The dishes are delicious and mouthwatering, inspired by Rockpool, an award-winning group of restaurants with “15 Good Food Guide Chef’s Hats across 7 dining experiences, and all are in Gourmet Travellers Top 50 Restaurant list”.
-All meals are made from the freshest seasonal ingredients paired with award-winning wines and champagne, one of which is the Charles Heidsick Champagne.
+All meals are made from the freshest seasonal ingredients paired with award-winning wines and champagne, one of which is Charles Heidsieck Champagne.
 And don’t worry, you’ll always be able to choose when you want to eat and what you want to eat—be it a snack or light entree or a full three-course meal.

 Business class will also be divided into two cabins.
 The first is with eight rows located at the front of the plane, and the second only has three rows located right in front of premium economy.

 For a full tour, check out the video below, courtesy of Qantas.